astridx/meinblog/content/posts/cassiopeia/1allgemeines-zu cassiopeia-und-joomla4.en.md

 Joomla 4 comes with a frontend template and an administrator template.
 The frontend template defines what the visitor sees.
 The administrator template works in the backend, the place where administrators create content, change settings, manage users, upload extensions for additional functions.

 Cassiopeia is the front-end template.
 The Cassiopeia folder and the associated files are located in the Joomla 4 template directory.
-The Cassiopeia files contain the necessary program code and styles for an accessible and responsive website.
+The Cassiopeia files contain the necessary programme code and styles for a _mostly_ accessible and responsive website.

+> Why is the word _mostly_ in the previous sentence?
+In my opinion, the statement _This is not responsive_ cannot be said without further explanation.
+You have to define at the same time what is not responsive.
+In other words, that which is not user-friendly on small and/or large displays.
+Besides, sensitivity is subjective.
+Some are of the opinion that a slider in the header has no place on small displays.
+Others feel it is a mistake if it is not there. _This is accessible_ is also an absolute sentence that is faced with a lot of barriers: As different as people are, so are the barriers.
+On the internet, this is not limited to people.
+For machines, barriers also matter.
+Besides, it is not uncommon for a barrier that has been removed to create a new one.
+In my opinion, the state of absolute accessibility cannot be achieved.

 In the following I describe my experiences with the Cassiopeia template.
 I show how I made changes to customize Cassiopeia to my own needs.